alec-kingsley/jotter/README.md

 ## Usage

-`cargo run` - open an interactive Jotter terminal
+`cargo run --release` - open an interactive Jotter terminal

-`cargo run example.jt` - run a Jotter program from a file
+`cargo run --release example.jt` - run a Jotter program from a file

-After a Jotter program is ran from a file, it will kill all its sub-contexts before opening a new terminal with the same state.
+After a Jotter program is run from a file, it will kill all its sub-contexts before opening a new terminal with the same state.

 ## Basics